 Purpose:

-The project's purpose is to help maintain, develop and improve underwater pipelines or utilities by developing a fish-like ROV equipped with Hall-effect sensors to scan and inspect the underwater elements.
-This technology will utilize magnetic field variations to identify potential defects and ensure the structural integrity of the clients’ underwater infrastructure.
+The project's purpose is to develop an underwater vehicle to help maintain, develop and improve underwater pipelines or utilities equipped with Hall-effect sensors to scan and inspect the underwater elements.

 Problem:

 Refineries, chemical process plants, oil companies, and some utility companies depend on underwater infrastructure to operate their business.
 One of the biggest challenges within the industry is detecting faults in the underwater infrastructure.
 This includes poor visibility and dangerous conditions for divers.
 This technology will allow companies to better maintain the infrastructure to avoid breakages, leaks and ultimately damage and the costs associated.
 In short, subsea pipelines often transport oil, gas, and other essential resources which are subject to corrosion, structural fatigue and damage.
 Failures in these critical systems can cause environmental disasters, financial losses, and service disruptions.
 The project addresses the need for efficiently and accurately detecting defects in pipelines thus mitigating the potential downtime caused by failures.